-Here is where most people go wrong, they think that if they focus on the highest volume phrases they will start to generate all of the traffic that is being shown in the results.
+Here is where most people go wrong, they think that if they focus on the highest volume phrases, they will start to generate all of the traffic shown in the results.
 That is not how it works.

-As you continue to write content and you start to work up to the higher volume phrases you will find it easier for you to compete because Google will start to see you as an authority from your previous posts.
+As you continue to write content and start working up to the higher volume phrases, you will find it easier for you to compete because Google will start to see you as an authority from your previous posts.

-To be honest, it is all a number game.
-As long as you know what phrases people search and what phrases you can rank higher the quickest you will start to see real results fast.
+It is all a number game.
+As long as you know what phrases people search and what phrases you can rank higher the quickest, you will start to see real results fast.

 Keyword Research Action Steps

-Come up with a list of keywords that will attract your target audience.
+Come up with a list of keywords that describe the art you create.

 Find all of the synonyms for those words and plug them into a keyword research tool like SEMRush Keyword Analyzer.

 Start writing content for each of the phrases you have generated.